mobiliza/ultra-tiny-lms-challenge/README.md

 ## Criteria

-Since this is a Full-Stack challenge, we will be examinating the logic as well as its design and user experience.
-We value code clarity.
+Since this is a Full-Stack challenge, we will be examining the logic, design, and user experience.
+We value code clarity and require that your submission includes unit tests to verify the functionality.

 We expect a fully responsive solution and we want to evaluate your styling skills (CSS, styled-components, whatever) so if you're going to use a CSS library, customize it a bit.